apollographql/apollo-server/docs/source/testing/mocking.md

 ### Using existing resolvers with mocks

-The default behavior for mocks is to overwrite the resolvers already present in the schema.

-To use your server's existing resolvers while mocking, set the `makeExecutableSchema` function's `preserveResolvers` option to `true`:
+By default, mocks overwrite your server's existing resolvers.
+To use your server's resolvers while mocking, set the `makeExecutableSchema` function's `preserveResolvers` option to `true`:

 ```ts
 import { ApolloServer } from '@apollo/server';